elisa-mamolo/mongoose_test/README.md

 Testing Mongoose integration

-Creating a Schema for users/customers
+Creating a Schema for users/customers <br>
-Opened a connection to a local MongoDB
+Opened a connection to a local MongoDB<br>
-Testing the connection and printing connection established Create a schema for user/customer and include properties (name, password etc) Create other user/customer models and save it
+Testing the connection and printing connection established<br>
+Create a schema for user/customer and include properties (name, password etc)<br>
+Create other user/customer models and save it<br>
-Use queries to find the customers/changing properties Close the connection
+Use queries to find the customers/changing properties<br>
+Close the connection